johanneslatzel/Chess-App/docs/chessapp/controller/updater.md

 def import_pgn_from_folder_path(app, tree, source: SourceType, folder_path: str, about_to_close, count_frequency: bool = False):
-    """import all pgn files from a folder into the ChessTree
+    """import all .pgn files from a folder into the ChessTree

     Args:
         app (ChessApp): the main application